coatlessali/UltraNix/README.md

 # PROJECT IS DEAD...
 For now.
 I have no further interest in working on this for now, and 7-S is currently broken due to an upstream bug involving OpenGL on Unity 2019.
 Any previous content will continue to be accessible until the Unity version is changed.
 PRs are still very much welcome, but I will not be providing further support for the time being.
-Once the game is updated to Unity 2022, I will try to come back, as that may fix a few bugs that have been longstanding.
+Once the game is updated to Unity 2022, I will try this whole thing again, as that may fix a few longstanding bugs. **Your main alternatives will be Proton (or WINE with DXVK) on Linux, or Whiskey on MacOS.
+The script needs a rewrite anyways.

 Thank you for your support, and kind messages. coatlessali, 2024